BadenLab/retinapy/README.md

 https://user-images.githubusercontent.com/1439017/202433626-d06751e3-c619-472a-8491-19d28fbcfaaa.mp4

 Below, for the same cell, predicted and ground truth spikes are counted in 100 ms bins.
-The data is for ~86 seconds of test data, without smoothing over time or averaging over multiple trials. (a line chart probably isn't so appropriate here, but it makes a visual comparison easier compared to just using points).
+The data is for ~86 seconds of test data, without smoothing over time or averaging over multiple trials.

 ![infer100ms](https://user-images.githubusercontent.com/1439017/202437623-8f740415-1a62-4bad-a07b-8d99719c6574.png)

+(A line chart probably isn't so appropriate here, but it makes a visual comparison easier compared to just using points)

 Clustering
 ----------